Read aloud and commentary

 I write these words as one who fights to remain faithful.
 This is a daily battle that leaves one bruised and weary.
 Trials are not easy.
 Discouragement and hopelessness stalk like a hungry lion waiting to pounce on us during our dark times in life.
 Grief, loss, disappointment, and other numerous bad experiences are opportunities to grow closer to Christ!
 Knowing that He’s still at work and has a far, better place prepared for those who love Him.
 If you’re in a difficult time, make some time to read the following chapters Romans 8, Hebrews 11, John 16-17, and Psalm 103.

 Invite God’s Word and Holy Spirit comfort you with His truths!
 Remember that God loves us perfectly.
-He loves us enough to discipline and purify us when we would rather be comfortable and weak.
+He loves us enough to discipline and purify us even when we would rather be comfortable and weak.
 Through His grace, strength, and hope you shall overcome!

 May God grant you courage, hope, wisdom, and discernment to perceive His presence in your life during times of trial!
 I write this article as one who finds hope and courage in Christ,